Regularizing nonlinear Schroedinger equations through partial off-axis variations: The critical case and the case of full off-axis dispersion

 \subsection{The case of full off-axis dispersion}

-We finally turn to the case of full off-axis dispersion, i.e. $d=k$.
-It is clear from our admissibility condition in Definition \ref{def:adm}, that in this case, we cannot expect to have any Strichartz estimates.
-We thus have to resort to a more basic fixed point argument to prove the following result:
+We finally turn to the case of full off-axis dispersion, i.e., $d=k$.
+It is clear from our admissibility condition in Definition \ref{def:adm}, that in this case, we cannot expect to have any Strichartz estimates (see also \cite{Car} for more details).
+We thus have to resort to a more basic fixed point argument to prove the following result.